sloanyang/MyGieWiki/readme.txt

-This is (or was) giewiki release 1.16.4.
+This is (or was) giewiki release 1.17.0.

 Starting point:
 	http://giewiki.appspot.com

-Changes in 1.16.4:
+New features in release in 1.17:
-	This version introduces Full-text search using the new search feature of App Engine 1.7, which is only supported when using the
+	* This version introduces Full-text search using the new search feature of App Engine 1.7, which is only supported when using the
 	  High-replication data store.
 Tiddlers are indexed only if they are public, ie. on a page that offers at least read access to anonymous users.
+	  All user-defined attributes of a tiddler are searchable, either across the entire site or (when folders are used) within a area.
+An
+	  AdvancedSearch dialog allows searches to match specific attributes only.
+	* Additions to the PageProperties dialog are now possible, allowing custom fields to be defined on the page object.
+These are available as content using the new <<page fieldname>>.
+	* The '?highlight=text' syntax can be used to hightlight a specific text, via URL's like /Wonderland?highlight=Alice#%5B%5BFind%20Me%5D%5D and using pretty-links like [[Find Alice|Find Me?highlight=Alice]].

 Changes in 1.16.3:
 	Tiddlers are now displayed with a triangular button left of the title, that allows the user to collapse it to show only the title.